sai-sruthi/Cloud-Provision-Workshop/README.md

 * 3. Explain what does it mean by "Commits are NOT diffs"?

+    It is said that Commits are snapshots, not diffs because,
 * 4. What are signs of a bad kanban board?

     A bad kanban board is when all the issues are located in a single like TO-DO and not tracked or moved properly.